Unity-Technologies/ml-agents/docs/Reward-Signals.md

 ### Curiosity Reward Signal

-The `curiosity` reward signal enables the Intrinsic Curiosity Module.
+The `curiosity` Reward Signal enables the Intrinsic Curiosity Module.
 This is an implementation of the approach described in "Curiosity-driven Exploration by Self-supervised Prediction" by Pathak, et al. It trains two networks:
 * an inverse model, which takes the current and next obersvation of the agent, encodes them, and